Esri/arcgis-maps-sdk-dotnet-samples/src/UWP/ArcGISRuntime.UWP.Viewer/Samples/Map/OpenMobileScenePackage/readme.md

 Open and display a scene from a Mobile Scene Package (.mspk).

-Am .mspk file is an archive containing the data used to display an offline 3D scene.
+An .mspk file is an archive containing the data used to display an offline 3D scene.
 Some mobile scene packages have data that must be unpacked before reading.

 ![Image](OpenMobileScenePackage.jpg)